Sorry, you need to enable JavaScript to visit this website.

 About the Initiative

-The Quad Agency Child Care Initiative Commission leads the Quad Agency Child Care Initiative.
-Participating agencies are:
+The agencies participating in the Quad Agency Child Care Initiative Commission are:

-• Department of Family and Protective Services (DFPS)
+• Department of Family and Protective Services (DFPS), represented by Clint Cox, Director of Child Care Investigations

 • Coordinate agency initiatives that impact the cost, quality or accessibility of child care in Texas